Polar map, Apex and distorted polar plot

 Sources

-A message from Kolbrek about HornResp talking about it:
+A message from Kolbrek about HornResp about directivity:

 I believe Hornresp uses a Far-field approximation model for directivity, i.e. that the directivity pattern is calculated as it would appear if you measured it at a very large distance, but the level is scaled back to a 1m distance.
 Otherwise, you would have to specify a measurement distance and point of rotation, and there would be a large variation in the pattern depending on those values.